TennisWorks Programs

 FEARLESSLY GiRL

-Fearlessly GiRL is an internationally-recognized organization whose mission is to “help girls boost confidence, be kinder to themselves and others, and fearlessly take the lead in their lives, schools, and communities.”
+Fearlessly GiRL (FG) is an internationally-recognized organization whose mission is to “help girls boost confidence, be kinder to themselves and others, and fearlessly take the lead in their lives, schools, and communities.”
 Professional tennis player, Madison Keys, is a Fearlessly GiRL ambassador.
 She sparked The Fort’s interest in starting a Fearlessly GiRL club here and meeting the need for an all-female space.
 In this space, we work through intentional curriculum about topics like self-esteem, self-advocacy, leadership, and mental and physical health.
 We also do team building activities, and of course, play tennis!

 Boys Leadership Team